okgrow/guides/docs/ProjectManagement-AgileAdaptation.md

 Each project has the following roles:

+* Product owner: a member of the client team.
+Prioritizes product scope and features.
+Works with development team to fully define scope of upcoming work, reviews and signs off on completed features in a timely manner.
-* Project lead: responsible for all things.
+* Project lead: a member of the technical team.
+Responsible for all things.
 We take turns being project lead.
 The project lead runs the [project meetings](#meetings)
-* Developer or designer: anyone else who’s working on the project.
+* Developer or designer: anyone else on the technical team who’s working on the project.
+* Delivery manager: keeps an eye on schedule, scope and workflow.
+Liase with Product owner on budget, schedule and scope decisions.
 * Project advisor: someone who’s not actively working on the project but keeps an eye on things and helps out where needed.

 ## Weekly cadence